 **Out with the old (style of collaboration), in with the new**

 A fundamental shift we’ve noticed is the adoption of, rather than the investment in, the tools needed for remote or virtual collaboration.
-This is because most organisations already had the means, they just weren’t using them.
-The pandemic has forced a major behavioural shift, and companies are noticing the benefits.
-With benefits, of course, comes challenges, which we’ll explore a little later in this article.
+This is because most organisations already had the means; they just weren’t using them.
+Companies are recognising the benefits of flexible working, and with benefits come challenges, which we’ll explore a little later in this article.